 Waiting for the invitation, which can sometimes take up to a year, is a trial for many Peace Corps hopefuls.
-The former system made personal and professional decisions for the applicant challenging.
-Not knowing when you may be leaving for the Peace Corps, made decisions such as taking a new job, or committing to a new relationship that much more difficult.
+The former system posed personal and professional challenges for the applicant.
+Not knowing the status of their applications, prospective volunteers would move on with their lives and drop out at all stages of the application process.

 Applicant anxiety is readily apparent in most Peace Corps forums and social media groups.
 The Washington Post article on the new changes calls this “restless applicant syndrome,” and its understandable considering that people embarking on a journey instinctively seek milestones.
 The new addition of a Know By deadline will be key to managing such practical and emotional life decisions.